bomonike/bomonike.github.io/singularity.md

 <a target="_blank" href="https://youtube.com/shorts/TGuxwgUyu2A?si=IJsYnXq8dF8kTlSh">VIDEO</a>:
 The sound of singularity (frequency going higher and higher as disk spins faster and faster).

-This is also known as the "Infinite" Industrial Revolution because industry, infrastructure and transportation are <strong>continuously upgraded</strong> by software and smart systems.
+This is also known as the <strong>"Infinite" Industrial Revolution</strong> because industry, infrastructure and transportation are <strong>continuously upgraded</strong> by software and smart systems.

 The Singularity with profound and unpredictable consequences for human civilization that few can predict today.
+“Capabilities overhang” is the phrase used Eric Schmidt to refer to the risk of deploying an AI model with capabilities where we don't know what it will do.

+## Large Enterprises Government

+Initially AI takeover is welcomed by the public in "agentic" capabilities for the convenience of people.
+The ability for AI to initiate bank trasfers and other controls enables AI to take over.

+The corporation which achieves AI Supremecy first will grow to dominate the world.

+Total control by AI can render the transition irreversable.

+Elon Musk's success at funding politcal campaigns has enabled him to control agencies that were tasked with regulating him.

+Elon Musk's X.ai built "Colossus", the largest AI data center in the world.

 The fear about ASI (Artificial Super-Intelligence) is that a sentient AI prioritizes its own (or its owner's) needs and desires rather than humanity.

-Total control by AI can render the transition irreversable.
+He has expressed a desire to enter financial payments (since he was an owner of PayPal).

+As corporations dominate the world, AI will dominate the world.

 ## AI & Robots vs. Human Limitations